Generating Evidential BEV Maps in Continuous Driving Space: Experiments

 \textbf{Ablation study.} Table~\ref{tab:ablation} shows the performances of the ablative models.
-In General, the baseline model BEV without the point-based spatial Gaussian and the evidential loss $\mathcal{L}_\textit{edl}$ is inferior to the other models.
-This indicates that this conventional deterministic model trained by optimizing the cross-entropy is not as good as the probabilistic models, especially GevBEV.
+In general, the baseline model BEV without the point-based spatial Gaussian (G.s.) and the evidential loss $\mathcal{L}_\textit{edl}$ is inferior to the other models.
+This indicates that this conventional deterministic model trained by optimizing the cross-entropy is not as good as the probabilistic models.
 In contrast, by modeling each point with a spatial continuous Gaussian distribution, we are able to close the gaps caused by the sparsity of point clouds and generate smoother BEV maps.
 EviBEV with the point-based spatial Gaussian performs better than the baseline for the surface measured by the {IoUs} for \textit{all} and the \textit{observed} areas.
 However, its performances for objects are slightly degraded.

 Moreover, BEV and EviBEV perform worse than CoBEVT \cite{xu2022cobevt} on $IoU_\text{all}$ of the road head, as shown in Table~\ref{tab:sota}.
-This is because point cloud data is sparser than image data.
-Some road surfaces are regarded as not sufficiently observed and, therefore, treated as false predictions when computing $IoU_\textit{all}$.
-However, it is worth mentioning that the object classification of the ablative models outperforms the second-best model, CoBEVT.
-First, point clouds are more straightforward and accurate than images when projected onto BEV maps.
-Second, different from surfaces, most objects have small sizes.
-We carefully control the network in our model to expand coordinates in a specific range and only make predictions over the observable areas.
+This is because our frameworks are based on fully sparse convolution networks, which do not operate on unobserved areas.
+In order to facilitate comparison with dense convolution models, certain road surfaces in our frameworks are considered inadequately observed and thus treated as false predictions when calculating $IoU_\textit{all}$.
+Unlike GevBEV, both our BEV and EviBEV models have additional areas designated as unobserved due to the absence of Gaussian tails.
+Consequently, this leads to lower IoU values.
+However, it is worth mentioning that the object classification of the ablative models significantly outperforms the runner up model, CoBEVT.
+This can be attributed to two factors.
+Firstly, we carefully control the network in our model to expand coordinates in a specific range and only make predictions over the observable areas.
 The coordinate expansion module can cover most of the object areas so that these areas will be given a prediction rather than being treated as unobserved.
-Third, by comparing our BEV map with the ones reported in CoBEVT, we found our model tends to be more cautious in making positive predictions for the points of each vehicle.
-In other words, it has fewer false positive points and leads to smaller unions when computing IoUs.
+Secondly, thanks to the benefits of dynamic sampling from continuous driving space during training, our model shows a tendency to be cautious when making positive predictions for vehicle points.
+This cautious approach allows us to capture edge details of the vehicles more effectively, enhancing the overall object classification performance.